Scrum vs Kanban : Which One to Choose?

 To complete projects within Sprints, Scrum also calls for precise scope and estimating.
 As projects are not limited by a specific amount of time in Kanban, this is not required.

-6.5 Change philosophy
+6.5 Change Philosophy

 After the Sprint has been locked in Scrum, it cannot be changed.
 There will be no new features or removal of any existing ones.
 News about breaking events that occur late in a Sprint’s time period will have to be delayed until the following Sprint begins.